Quick Summary

 In this blog, we will deeply understand what the Indian National Movement is.
 We will learn about the history of India and the Indian National Movement’s relevance in leading to the birth of Modern India.

-The Muslim League, established in 1906, was a prominent political party in British India that led to the partition and creation of Pakistan.
+Established in 1906, the Muslim League was a prominent political party in British India that led to the partition and creation of Pakistan.
 This League aimed to safeguard the interests and represent the Muslim minority in British India.

 Implementation of the Morley-Minto Reforms 1909(Indian Council Act 1909) took place before the outbreak of World War I. These reforms introduced limited elective representation for Indians in legislative councils.
 The Muslim League supported this reform.
 These reforms became significant during World War I when political awareness grew, and Indians dreamt of freedom from the British and self-governance.